Naypyidaw Safety Guide

 Insurance

-Comprehensive travel insurance with medical evacuation coverage is strongly recommended and essential for travel to Myanmar.
-Ensure your policy covers emergency evacuation to Bangkok or Singapore.
+Travel insurance with medical evacuation coverage is strongly recommended as serious conditions may require transfer to Bangkok or Singapore.

 Healthcare Tips

-• Carry a basic medical kit with common over-the-counter medications
+• Carry a basic first aid kit and any prescription medications in original packaging

 Common Risks